withastro/astro/.changeset/fifty-weeks-bake.md

 '@astrojs/cloudflare': minor
 ---

-Add support for following Node.js Runtime APIs, which are availabe in [Cloudflare](https://developers.cloudflare.com/workers/runtime-apis/nodejs) using the `node:` syntax.
+Add support for the following Node.js Runtime APIs, which are availabe in [Cloudflare](https://developers.cloudflare.com/workers/runtime-apis/nodejs) using the `node:` syntax.

 - assert
 - AsyncLocalStorage